 Note that the 3840×2160 resolution is also referred to as 4K UHD (Ultra HD) or 2160p, whereas 2560×1440 also goes by QHD, WQHD (Wide Quad HD) or 1440p – it’s sometimes incorrectly referred to as ‘2K’ – but this resolution actually stands for 2048×1080 instead.

 Before deciding which screen resolution you should go for, you need to take into account other monitor specifications, such as screen size, panel type and refresh rate as well as your budget, PC components and use case.

 Note that it’s actually pixel density (pixels per inch) that determines how sharp or dull the image quality will be, as well as how much screen real estate you will have.

 Let’s start with the most popular screen size for 1440p and 4K monitors, 27″ – 28″.

-With a 27″ 1440p monitor, you get 108 PPI (pixels per inch), which results in crisp details and text with plenty of screen space available and no scaling required.
+With a 27″ 1440p monitor, you get 108 PPI (pixels per inch), resulting in crisp details and text with plenty of screen space and no scaling required.

 On a 27″ 4K display, you get 163 PPI – the image is a lot sharper and there’s even more screen real estate.